 Toccata and Fugue in D Minor

 Above all, Fantasia attempts to recreate the theater experience — this is essentially a classical music concert with visuals.
 We get to see the musicians (The Philadelphia Orchestra, conducted by Leopold Stokowski) tune their instruments before the show starts.
-Joseph Deems Taylor, who was a well-known music critic, introduces each segment.
+Joseph Deems Taylor, a well-known music critic, introduces each segment.
 Taylor also provides valuable information about each sequence.

 The movie kicks off with “Toccata and Fugue in D Minor” (approx. 9 minutes), music by German composer Johann Sebastian Bach.
 We are treated immediately with a potpourri of abstract images that mimic the rhythm of music.
 It’s simple, but visually and phonetically pleasant, a sort of “hors d’oeuvre” to whet our appetites.